domoritz/arrow-tools/crates/json2arrow/Readme.md

 The --schema-file option uses the same file format as --dry and --print-schema.

+## Examples

+For usage examples, see the [`csv2parquet` examples](https://github.com/domoritz/arrow-tools/tree/main/crates/csv2parquet#examples) which shares a similar interface.

 ## Limitations

 Since we use the Arrow JSON loader, we are limited to what it supports.
 Right now, it supports JSON line-delimited files.